 - As with all centralized exchanges, private keys are controlled by the exchange operators.

-- Unlike Coinbase’s free $10 credit for new traders, Bitstamp offers no such freebees to attract market share.
+- Unlike Coinbase’s free $10 credit for new traders, Bitstamp offers no such freebees (at time of publishing) to attract new users.

 - Account verification takes more than three days.
 Similar wait times can be expected on Coinbase, CEX, and Kraken.